g-regex/sofia_haskell/README.md

 ## Dependencies
-This software was developed using the following libraries (compatibility with other versions has not been tested):
+This software was developed using the following libraries:

 * ghc-8.10.4
 * yesod-1.6.1.1